attilammagyar/js80p/README.md

 #### Linux

-To compile JS80P on e.g. Ubuntu Linux 22.04 for all supported platforms, the following packages need to be installed:
+To compile JS80P on e.g. Ubuntu Linux 22.04 for both Linux and Windows, 32 and 64 bits (`i686` and `x86_64`), the following packages need to be installed:

     apt-get install \
         binutils \